1996 Serbian local elections: Batočina

 Results of the election for the Municipal Assembly of Batočina:

 Slobodan Živulović of the Yugoslav Left served as mayor after the election.

 Knić

 Results of the election for the Municipal Assembly of Knić:

 Lapovo

 Results of the election for the Municipal Assembly of Lapovo:

 Dragan Zlatković of the Serbian Renewal Movement served as mayor after the election.
 Future parliamentarian Mirko Čikiriz, also of the Serbian Renewal Movement, served as secretary of the municipal assembly and the municipal administration in 1997–98.

 Rača

 Results of the election for the Municipal Assembly of Rača:

 Topola

 Results of the election for the Municipal Assembly of Topola:

 Incumbent mayor Žarko Jovanović of the Socialist Party of Serbia was confirmed for another term in office after the election.

 Kosovo and Metohija

-The elections in Kosovo and Metohija were largely boycotted by members of the Kosovo Albanian community, which had set up parallel governing structures in the province.
+The elections in Kosovo and Metohija were largely boycotted by members of the Kosovo Albanian community, which had set up parallel governing institutions in the province called the Republic of Kosova in 1991.